 As a community of faith, in 2023, we’re reading the Bible together.
 Many of us have never done this.
 Or perhaps you tried and gave up in Leviticus.
 Or Judges.
 Or somewhere in the Old Testament.
 So, this year, we are going to do it together.
+Listen to Norton explain why we’re doing this and why you should participate.
 Here are a few things you can do to join us:

 ONE: Join the group!
 Click here or the button below to register your involvement with us.
 We will regularly communicate with everyone who is undertaking this project with tips, suggestions, high-fives, and fist bumps.

 TWO: Buy a physical copy of the Bible if you don’t already have one.
 You might be tempted to use your phone, but there are huge benefits to using a physical book instead.
 We offer numerous suggestions below on Bibles, translations, and audio versions.